jdub233/bu-wp-docker-mod_shib-reference/README.md

         ```
 - Get a .env file with the right environment variables, with S3 access key and shibboleth keys; there is an example .env file in `.env.example`, or you can ask a team member for a copy of a working .env file.

-### Build or pull the images
+### Build or pull the image

-To build the images locally, run:
+To build the image locally, run:

 ```bash
 npm run build